Lower Snug

 Lower Snug is a rural residential locality in the local government area (LGA) of Kingborough in the Hobart LGA region of Tasmania.
 The locality is about 15 km south of the town of Kingston.
 The 2016 census recorded a population of 442 for the state suburb of Lower Snug.
+Lower Snug is also part of the Greater Hobart statistical area.

 History

 Lower Snug was gazetted as a locality in 1972.

 Geography

 The waters of North-West Bay form part of the northern boundary.

 Road infrastructure

 Route B68 (Channel Highway) runs through from north to south.